US House votes to reverse Global Gag Rule

 How has the Global Gag Rule impacted MSI's work?

-Two years since President Trump dramatically expanded the Global Gag Rule, Marie Stopes International faces a funding gap of $50 million through to 2020 that will continue to have a devastating impact on the world’s most vulnerable women and girls.
+Two years since President Trump dramatically expanded the Global Gag Rule, MSI faces a funding gap of $50 million through to 2020 that will continue to have a devastating impact on the world’s most vulnerable women and girls.
 This gap has hit our work with poor and marginalised communities the hardest – those without any other way to access contraception, particularly in sub-Saharan Africa.

 The countries most directly affected so far by the withdrawal of US Government funding to MSI include: